endurantgames/cosmiclegends/src/skills.md

 :   You've spent many years in education,
     either as an instructor or just a long-time student -- or both! -- you can decide.
-Optionally, you can choose one or more fields studies as specialties; if you do, add 1 die to any roll related to those specialties.
+Optionally, you can choose one or more fields of study as specialties; if you do, add 1 die to any roll related to those specialties.

     - Roll [Academic]{.action}    to dispute widely accepted facts.